 And, there will be individuals for whom the loss of autonomy and responsibility is no big deal.
 For whom the loss of autonomy in a given segment of life is a blessing, nor a burden.
 Let someone else do the grocery shopping.
 Let someone else choose the outfits.
 It’s simply not important to me.

 Yes.
 AI assistance could reduce our frequency and capacity for interpersonal communication.
-The substitution of machine-to-human exchanges for human-to-human talk is not without consequence.
+The substitution of machine-to-human exchanges for human-to-human talk is not without consequences.

 Worrisome?
 Well, there’s a level of inauthenticity—the AI assistant is choosing words for you (“sounds great!”), and the AI message is chosen for convenience, not accuracy.
 And, there’s the scenario of an AI assistant arranging for flowers for the wife and voicing sweet words of assurance, while the AI owner dallies with a mistress.